Keyboard shortcuts

 4. Homebrew/opt/homebrew (Apple Silicon) or /usr/local (Intel)

-5. Packages from packages/Brewfile — CLI tools, casks, macOS services
+• All packages from packages/Brewfile — CLI tools, casks, macOS-only apps

-6. colima registered as a login service (rootless Docker runtime)
+5. Services: colima registered as a login service (rootless Docker)

 7. Node.js via nvm → ~/.local/$PLAT/nvm/